rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 * Acquired by Curator of African American Collections, N'Kosi Oates, PhD, as part of the Rose Library's holdings in the history of African Americans and the arts.
 * Acquired by Assistant Director of Collection Development and Curator of Political, Cultural, and Social Movements, Randy Gue, as part of the Rose Library’s holdings documenting arts and culture in Atlanta.
 * Acquired by Assistant Director and University Archivist, John Bence, as part of the Emory University Archives.
+* [For EUA collections, in the absence of other information] Archives staff assembled this collection from records originating from various sources.

 *Documenting if appraisal activities took place and any associated destruction actions (Required):*